simonnickel/snap/package-template.md

 1. Create a project in package root, name it `PackageNameDemo`
 2. Add local package as dependency to the project:
     1. Open Project > Package Dependencies > Add package > "Add local"
-3. Add reference to package:
-    1. Drag&Drop folder of target from the package into Xcode
-    2. Action: Reference files in place
-    3. De-select Demo target